veertuinc/anka-docs/intel/Getting Started/aws-ec2-mac.md

 ## Build your own AMI

 Building your own AMI is easy!
 You can review our [AMI scripts](https://github.com/veertuinc/aws-ec2-mac-amis) to see how we do it.

+Some important notes about creating your own AMI:

+- Be sure that the minimum EBS volume specs are gp3, 6000IOPS, and 256 throughput.
+Anka VM creation is sensitive on slow disks and will likely fail.

 ---